telerik/maui-docs/controls/chart/overview.md

 #### Chart Grid

-[Chart Grid type]({% slug cartesian-chart-grid %}) is optionally decorated with grid-like visuals, which support horizontal and vertical lines, and are associated with axis ticks and horizontal and vertical stripes (the area between two adjacent ticks).
+The [Chart Grid type]({% slug cartesian-chart-grid %}) is optionally decorated with grid-like visuals, which support horizontal and vertical lines, and are associated with axis ticks and horizontal and vertical stripes (the area between two adjacent ticks).

 ### Pie Charts